Wil Boessen

-Wil Boessen (born 3 May 1964) is a Dutch football manager and a former player.
-He is the manager of side Jong PSV.
+Wil Boessen (born 3 May 1964) is a Dutch football manager and a former player who is an assistant manager of Fortuna Sittard.

+Playing career

-Club career
+Club

 Born in Sittard, Boessen played a large part of his career for local side Fortuna Sittard.
-He also had spells at FC Dordrecht, De Graafschap and Helmond Sport.
+He moved to SVV in 1990 and experienced their merger with Dordrecht '90 a year later.
+He also had spells at De Graafschap and Helmond Sport.

+International

+Boessen played 9 games for the Netherlands national under-21 football team and another 3 for the Olympic team.

 Managerial career

 After retiring as a player, Boessen became assistant at VVV-Venlo and took temporarily charge twice during 10 seasons at the club just to be appointed by Fortuna in 2012.
 He moved to FC Oss in 2014.

 He was manager of Lampang in the Thai Division 1 League and became manager of FC Den Bosch in summer 2017.

 On 4 June 2019, he was appointed manager of Helmond Sport.
 Boessen was dismissed by Helmond Sport on 14 February 2022.

 Before the 2022–23 season, Boessen was hired by Jong PSV as an assistant coach to Adil Ramzi.

 After Ramzi left PSV, Boessen was appointed head coach of Jong PSV on 4 August 2023.